Diary of Robert Russell Walker, 1941-1945 - Part 5

 Vit B1 Beri Beri Protein - Retarded growth - Oedema

-Riboflavin Stomatites 3 C.N.S Spinal Cord lesions
+Riboflavin Stomatitis 3 C.N.S Spinal Cord lesions

-Nicotinic acid Glossitis 4 Kidneys - Renal Stone
+Nicotinic acid Glossitis 4 Kidneys - Renal Stone.

 B6 (Rat Derm) Pains in feet Sources of Supply.

-(Chick filtrate factor Spastic paralyses Protein (a) Animal, Whitebait - eggs - meat
+(Chick filtrate factor Spastic paralyses Protein (a) Animal, whitebait - eggs - meat

 Amblyopea Fat Coconut oil - peanut oil - Red Palm oil